 If this writer could get a hold of Grisham, I would recount the timeline leading to that mysterious death and ask Grisham to deliver Brown a signature copy.

-Journalists in, especially the likes of Oswald Brown must understand their role in this country as watchdogs of the State.
+Journalists in The Bahamas, especially the likes of Oswald Brown must understand their role in this country as watchdogs of the State.
 They must uphold the laws of The Bahamas and encourage other members of the society to do the same.
 Not be on rushing an old senior off the ‘illegal number racket’ line with almost threatening words all in attempts to break Bahamian law adding the gall to write about it.
 This same braggadocios action by Brown, coincides with what I call the ‘crooked subculture in journalism’ today and this is unacceptable!

 I should further advise all law officers, particularly those in Grand Bahama, the next time they receive a call from the Editor of the Freeport News, that they simply ask him to come into the station for questioning on the above matter.